SouthernMethodistUniversity/git/_sources/introgitandgithub.md

-# How to use Git & GitHub
+# How to use Git & GitHub (Draft, gitbash/terminal section requires updates)
 **Hands on workshop, online.
 In this workshop we will *install software* on your laptop/local machine**

 - In this 2 hour + workshop participants will create a Git initialized folder on their local machine.
 They will create a Markdown file using an IDE [(Integrated Development Environment)](https://www.codecademy.com/article/what-is-an-ide) and upload a repository with that file to their Github account.